OpenDSA/OpenDSA/RST/en/BIO/Local Alignment.rst

 .. [#] **In Local Alignment :**

-         • Initialize first row and first column to be 0 because all negative value converted to 0 and we fill the first row and first column according gap penalty.
+         • Initialize first row and first column to be 0 because all negative value converted to 0 and we fill the first row and first column according to gap penalty.

          • The score of the best local alignment is the largest value in the entire array.